 Distinguishing cannabis-induced psychosis from primary psychiatric disorders is difficult and has significant clinical and prognostic implications.
 Current t…

-Clinical Takeaway A significant portion of patients diagnosed with cannabis-induced psychosis go on to develop a primary psychiatric disorder such as schizophrenia spectrum disorder or bipolar disorder.
-Clinicians should treat cannabis-induced psychosis...
+Clinical Takeaway A significant proportion of patients diagnosed with cannabis-induced psychosis go on to develop schizophrenia spectrum or bipolar disorder over time.
+Clinicians should treat cannabis-induced psychosis as a serious warning sign...